Menditect/documentation/additional/01-howtos/cicd-config.md

 ## Create CI/CD user

-In order to prepare MTA for integration with your CI/CD pipeline you need to create a user in MTA with *only* the Testautomator and CiCdApiUser roles.
+In order to prepare MTA for integration with your CI/CD pipeline you need to create a user in MTA with *only* the Tester and CiCdApiUser roles.

 - First, login as an MTA Manager.
 Do not login with an account that has Administrator rights!
 - Navigate to MTA management and then to MTA Users.
 Create a New local MTA user.